apache/trafficserver/doc/developer-guide/logging-architecture/architecture.en.rst

 ---------

-The ``LogBuffer`` class is designed to provide a thread-safe mechanism to buffer/store log entries before they’re flushed.
+The ``LogBuffer`` class is designed to provide a thread-safe mechanism to buffer/store log entries before they're flushed.
 To reduce system call overhead, ``LogBuffer``\ s are designed to avoid heavy-weight mutexes in favor of using lightweight atomics built on top of compare-and-swap operations.
-When a caller wants to write into a ``LogBuffer``, the caller “checks out” a segment of the buffer to write into. ``LogBuffer`` makes sure that no two callers are served overlapping segments.
+When a caller wants to write into a ``LogBuffer``, the caller "checks out" a segment of the buffer to write into. ``LogBuffer`` makes sure that no two callers are served overlapping segments.
 To illustrate this point, consider this diagram of a buffer: